Simple groups and complements of smooth surfaces in simply connected $4$-manifolds: Abstract

 \section{Abstract}

-For each integer $n$ we construct a simply connected $4$-manifold $X$ admitting a smoothly embedded surface $\Sigma$ of self intersection number $n$ such that the complement of the surface has non-trivial fundamental group.
+For each integer $n$ we construct an oriented closed simply connected $4$-manifold $X$ admitting a smoothly embedded closed connected surface $\Sigma$ of self-intersection number $n$ such that the complement of the surface has non-trivial fundamental group.
 This answers a question of Kronheimer in Kirby's 1997 problem list.
 The proof combines a topological construction with homological properties of simple groups such as Thompson's group $V$ and certain sporadic finite simple groups.